3.1 magnitude earthquake shakes the North Country

 SOUTH GLENS FALLS, N.Y.
-(NEWS10) — According to preliminary data from the U.S. Geological Survey a 3.1 magnitude shook South Glens Falls at 6:43 a.m.
+(NEWS10) — According to preliminary data from the U.S. Geological Survey, a 3.1 magnitude earthquake shook South Glens Falls at 6:43 a.m.
 Wednesday.

 He said there were no damages to the structure and reported everything was in good shape.